m-renaud/libdlibxx/README.md

 Run `make` and change to the `examples/` directory.

-Run the driver code with `./driver` and when prompted enter:
+Run the demo code with `./demo` and when prompted enter:

 - `./liba.so`
 - `./libb.so`